Shahabks/Repo-KCIN3D-reconstruction/README.md

 # Repo-KCIN3D-reconstruction

+## For running the prototype, use the files in Branch-4
+        Repo-KCIN3D-reconstruction/Initial_Prototype_UI/
+        +++ Follow ReadMe there
+        +++ Tested in Visual Studio with Python 3.6, 3.8, 3.9 and 3 different road projects datasets

+## For Demo, use the files in Branch-3
+        Repo-KCIN3D-reconstruction/First_Demo_Windows_Based/
+        +++ Follow ReadMe there
+        +++ Tested in Visual Studio with Python 3.6, 3.8, 3.9

-## For replication use the files in
+## For replication, use the files in
         Repo-KCIN3D-reconstruction/4_UI_BEFORE_Shell/

-## For the prototype KMCIN1 and feasibility study Feb-March 2021
+### For the prototype KMCIN1 and feasibility study Feb-March 2021

-## Move to KMCIN2 Proof of Concept March-May 2021
+Move to KMCIN2 Proof of Concept March-May 2021
         On April 24 2021
          New revision
          this file Repo-KCIN3D-reconstruction/4_UI_BEFORE_Shell/consol_interactive_ALPHA_2.py was added